AdrienPlacais/EEmiLib/docs/manual/models/vaughan.rst

 .. todo::
     - Unlock :math:`k_s`, :math:`k_{se}` to have better overall fit?
+      In particular: if several incidence angles are provided.
     - Instructions to match CST Vaughan.
     - Instructions to match SPARK3D Vaughan.